ULTIMATE PARTNER VISA CHECKLIST

 Character & Health Assessments

-The sponsoring partner and applicants who are included as an applicant for your partner visa application are required to provide a current National Police Certificate that was issued by the Australian Federal Police (AFP) before you can be granted the visa.
+The sponsoring partner and all applicants who are included in the your partner visa application are required to provide a current National Police Certificate that was issued by the Australian Federal Police (AFP) before you can be granted the visa.

-You should provide police checks for other jurisdictions that you have spent 12 months or more in the past 10 years.
+You should provide international police checks from your home country and other jurisdictions that you have spent 12 months or more in the past 10 years.
 In some cases you may be eligible for an exemption to provide police checks.

 Police checks are valid for 12 months from date of issue.
 Provide these too early and you may need to obtain replacements.